-There is a strange quiet atmosphere on the streets of Istanbul, the night is about to fall, and a mystical air is lingering over the city.
-Very few of people are wandering around, almost all the shops are closed, and at that time the muezzin starts to call for prayer, but even that sounds different.
-Istanbul, the city of 15 million, seems like a ghost town from a horror movie.
+There is a strange quiet atmosphere on the streets of istanbul, the night is about to fall, and a mystical air is lingering over the city.
+Very few of people are wandering around, almost all the shops are closed, and at that time the muezzin starts to call for prayer, but even that sounds different. istanbul, the city of 15 million, seems like a ghost town from a horror movie.
 What happened to this chaotic and hectic city?
 Where are all the people?
 Am I dreaming?
 No. No. Everything is real.
 Nothing serious, just Ramadan!

 The holy month of Ramadan, as the Turks call “sultan” of 11 months, is celebrated worldwide by Muslims who fast from dawn to dusk during this month.
 This is the period in which people learn to control emotions and desires which teaches you to master yourself, not to be a slave of the devil.
-As Ramadan is very important for Muslims, it is characterized by many different social and cultural events which makes the holy month a unique festive ritual.
+As Ramadan is very important for Muslims, it is characterised by many different social and cultural events which makes the holy month a unique festive ritual.
 You may be surprised to hear that the traditions still continue even in Istanbul.

 As Ramadan is about fasting and eating, food plays a big role during the month!
 There are some special dishes that may only be served during Ramadan this in order to replace some dishes that can cause health issues in these conditions of fasting.
 That's why it's during this period that you can experience special Ramadan dishes and drinks that make you want to eat them the whole year round.
 Among them I discovered a tasty dessert called Güllaç, the most popular Ramadan dessert.
 This fluffy dish is made of many layers of thin corn-starch pastry soaked in rosewater-infused milk and usually stuffed with walnuts.